SimonShamusRiley/HGSB/README.md

 If asked whether "you want to install from sources the packages which need compilation?", select "No" [^1].
 If informed that "These packages have more recent versions available.
 It is recommended to update all of them.
-Which would you like to update?",
+Which would you like to update?", type "1" and press enter to update all packages.

 [^1]: Needing compilation means that the source contains C and/or fortran code.
 If you have compilers such as [RTools](https://cran.r-project.org/bin/windows/Rtools/) for Windows, you are free to select "Yes".